Adolis García Player Props: Rangers vs. Athletics

-On Saturday, Adolis Garcia (.167 batting average in his past 10 games, with three home runs, two walks and 15 RBI) and the Texas Rangers face the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
-First pitch is at 7:05 PM ET.
+Adolis Garcia -- batting .286 with two doubles, six home runs, two walks and 23 RBI in his past 10 games -- will be in action for the Texas Rangers against the Oakland Athletics, with Kyle Muller on the mound, on April 23 at 2:35 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Athletics.
+He reached base in all six of his plate appearances (5-for-5 with two doubles, three home runs and eight RBI) in his last game against the Athletics.

 Adolis García Game Info & Props vs. the Athletics